stevenxxiu/dist_rep_sent_doc/readme.md

     java -cp stanford-corenlp-3.7.0.jar edu.stanford.nlp.sentiment.ReadSentimentDataset -numClasses 5 -inputDir ../data/_input/stanford_sentiment_treebank  -outputDir ../data/class_5/stanford_sentiment_treebank

 ## Unclear parts of the paper:
-The model itself is very confusing, the diagram shows prediction of the next word given previous words, but the paper also says that the only formal change from the `word2vec` paper is the addition of the paragraph vector, however the `word2vec` paper predicts the center word given surrounding words.
+It is possible that the model is actually predicting the center word instead of the end word since this gives better results, since predicting the center word is what `word2vec` does.

 The random initializations of the word embedding and softmax weights are not specified.